shivros/obsidian-linear-plugin/README.md

 ### Display Options

-You can customize how issues are displayed using options in the code block:
+You can customize how issues are displayed using YAML options in the code block:

 #### Limit Number of Issues